scala/docs.scala-lang/_overviews/scala3-book/why-scala-3.md

 ---
-title: Why Scala 3? (i.e., The Benefits of Scala 3)
+title: Why Scala 3?
+type: chapter
 description: This page describes the benefits of the Scala 3 programming language.
 num: 3
 previous-page: scala-features
 next-page: a-taste-of-scala
 ---

+{% comment %}
+TODO: Is “Scala 3 Benefits” a better title?
+{% endcomment %}

 There are many benefits to using Scala, and Scala 3 in particular.
 It might be hard to list every benefit of Scala, but a Top Ten list looks like this: